opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 When paging is applied, a link to the next results will be added at the end of the payload.

 <aside>
     The OData API only operates on the 10,000 first dataset results.
 For instance, it isn’t possible to request more than 100 pages of 100 results.
-To retrieve the whole content of datasets larger than 10,000 records, use <a href="../ods-search-v1/#records-download-api">the Opendatasoft Download API</a>.
+To retrieve the whole content of datasets larger than 10,000 records, use <a href="../ods-search-v1/#records-download-api">the Huwise Download API</a>.
 </aside>